 Lest We Forget

 Whatever your name for this day, Poppy Day, Veterans Day, or Armistice Day; it’s one that resonates with all of us somehow.
+Especially so now, when the Ukrainian war and the Israel - Palestine conflict are dominating the news.
 To me, this day is a chance to step back in time and appreciate every effort, every life lost, for us to have our today.

 As an ex Air Cadet, this day has a changed meaning to me.
 Before then, it had remained a day the community came together to remember the soldiers who died in the war and to pay our respects.
 But having made many friends through Air Cadets and having experienced things, and visited places, that were every historians dream, this day has a much more personal meaning to me.

 I have always been a bit of a geek when it comes to History, so when in 2013, and again in 2014, I was fortunate enough to be given the opportunity to visit Ypres, Belgium, my amateur historian heart jumped at the opportunity, and if ever there was a place to experience Remembrance Day, Ypres is it